Updated December 17, 2025

 1 W. 5th Street

 The Charles Building extends through its entire block, facing both Liberty and Main streets with one long side of the building along 5th Street.
+The building contains 13 condos.
+It was built in 1925 and the residences were converted to condos in 2003.

 Downtown North Historic District nomination: “The Charles Store is a three-story yellow brick building that spans the block between Liberty and Main streets with primary facades at both ends.